(Click the title to expand each section.)

 How long is the trademark protection term?

-Trademark protection is granted by the U.S. Patent and Trademark office for 10 years from the registration date, and it can renewed every 10 years provided it is used in commerce.
+Trademark protection is granted by the U.S. Patent and Trademark office for 10 years from the registration date, and it can be renewed every 10 years provided it is used in commerce.

 What is a trade secret?